We stand with Ukraine to help keep people safe. Join us

 Around 24,000 malicious apps are uncovered daily, but it’s not as difficult as you might think to detect hidden spyware on Android.

-Signs of spyware on Android
+Signs of hidden spy apps on Android

 Many telltale signs suggest spyware is on your Android phone.
 Spy apps for Android have become increasingly common over the years, with bad actors frequently using them to secretly monitor unsuspecting users.
 They can watch you through your camera, listen to your conversations through your microphone, and send your most sensitive data back to an attacker.